American Clock & Watch Museum

-The museum is located in a complex including the historic Miles Lewis residence, the partially relocated historic 1728 Barnes homestead, and a modern extension wing in the town of Bristol, Connecticut, the hometown of the former Ingraham Clock Company.
+The museum is located in a complex including the historic Miles Lewis residence, the partially relocated historic 1728 Barnes homestead, and a modern extension wing in the town of Bristol, Connecticut, the hometown of the former Ingraham and Sessions clock companies.
 Bristol is located north of Interstate Highway 84, about 30 minutes west of Hartford CT or two hours from New York City.

 The ACWM is an independent educational institution, operating under Section 501c3 of the Internal Revenue Code, and besides a small professional staff relies on volunteers for much of its manpower and support.
 Originally known as The Bristol Clock Museum, the institution was started in 1952 and acquired its site the next year.

 Exhibits

 The exhibits include clocks (and some watches) from all periods and countries, but the focus of the exhibits is clearly on American clocks.
 A substantial part of the exhibit space is devoted to tell the story of Eli Terry and his successors and imitators.
 Terry pioneered mass manufacturing techniques in the early 19th century by replacing the traditional system of making one clock at a time with handmade parts each adjusted to fit with each other, to using a system of machine-made interchangeable parts, with close enough tolerances that they could be assembled without further adjustment.
 Connecticut clockmaking, together with American firearm manufacturing, helped launch the Industrial Revolution.